 How to get involved:

-- Come up to our offices, 319 on the third floor of MacHall or email our volunteer coordinator at firstname.lastname@example.org.
+- Come up to our offices — temporarily located in the Q Centre on the second floor of MacHall — or email our volunteer coordinator at email@example.com.

 - Sign up for a volunteer orientation.
-Orientations run weekly during production periods at 5 p.m. on Tuesdays.
+Orientations run weekly during production periods Mondays at noon.

 - Attend your volunteer orientation.
 Learn about the Gauntlet’s structure, what we do and how you can get involved.
 Sign an official volunteer form, and leave with your very own shiny copy of the volunteer handbook.